For Current Students

 Required courses.

 The first-year curriculum is as fixed as it gets in our department, but there’s still a lot of flexibility.
 Please consult the MA Checklist for the full list of requirements you need to satisfy before the end of your second year.
-In order to satisfy an MA requirement, a course must be taken for full credit (4 units).
+In order to satisfy an MA requirement, a course must be taken for full credit (4-5 units) and a letter grade.

 • Fall quarter: all first-year students take 200A (Phonology 1), 200B (Syntax 1), and 200C (Semantics 1)